vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 8: Also 16!

-For cinematography: I watch Indy Mogul, Cooke Optics TV, Spenser Sakurai, Cinematography Database Fan, Mark Bone, Aputure
+**For cinematography: I watch  *Indy Mogul*, Cooke Optics TV, Spenser Sakurai, Cinematography Database Fan, Mark Bone, Aputure**

-For general filmmaking: Film Riot of course, **Every Frame a Painting**, **Lessons From the Screenplay**, Studio Binder, The Art of Story, Screened, many more...
+For general filmmaking: *Film Riot* of course, **Every Frame a Painting**, **Lessons From the Screenplay**, Studio Binder, The Art of Story, Screened, many more...

 If you want a good website: [rogerdeakins.com](https://rogerdeakins.com/) is great, No Film School is alright.

-I wouldn’t go to Peter McKinnon or Matti Hapoja if you want actual industry knowledge.
+I wouldn’t go to ~~Peter McKinnon~~ or ~~Matti Hapoja~~ if you want actual industry knowledge.

 8: Try creative North.
-And for peter McKinnon and Matti, most of their good stuff is at least a year old, as they are more vloggers now and less about tutorials, but their early stuff was really good.
+And for peter ~~McKinnon~~ and ~~Matti~~, most of their good stuff is at least a year old, as they are more vloggers now and less about tutorials, but their early stuff was really good.

 3: Criterion.com has everything you need.

-4: D4darious
+4: *D4Darious*

 4: Corridor crew (corridor digitals behind the scenes channel)